 Do Not Buy the De’Longhi EMK6 Alicia If…

 You prefer the traditional moka method – While the DeLonghi Electric Moka Espresso Maker shares the design and brewing process of the traditional moka, it uses an electric heating system rather than the old school stovetop method.
-If you want to keep it authentic and stay true to the roots of the moka pot, then we think that a Bialetti would be a better choice for you, as it’s meant to be used on your stovetop.
+If you want to keep it authentic and stay true to the roots of the moka pot, then we think that Bialetti’s Moka Express or the Brikka would be a better choice for you, as both meant to be used on your stovetop.
 It’s also the company that invented moka pots to begin with, so it surely can’t get more authentic and traditional than this!
 (3)

 You want proper espresso – This is no fault of De’Longhi: moka pots in general are designed to give you an espresso-style drink, but it’s not technically espresso as they lack the pressure needed to achieve its particular extraction method.
 If you like the quality and performance of the Alicia but you want a true-to-form shot topped with a thick layer of crema, then we think you should try the De’Longhi EC155 15-Bar Espresso Machine.

 You routinely brew coffee for more than 5 people at a time – As we discussed before, making coffee for a big group will take more than one brew cycle with the Alicia.
 If you are looking for a more time-efficient option, we suggest the TOPS Rapid Brew, which is available in 6, 9, and 12-cup sizes, and the Cuisinox Roma, which comes in 4, 6, and 10-cup sizes.